 You can open the developer console by opening the context menu (click while

 ctrl on Mac) and choosing

 Alternatively, from this web page, look at the Chrome menubar at the top of the page.
 Click on "More tools", then select ""Developer Tools".
 This will open the Google Developer Console.

 When you open the Google Developer Console, you will see what looks like HTML.

 There are head tags, body tags, divs, etc. Now from inside the developer

 button on your keyboard.
 You should see the header at the top turn white.
 You

 Now did you just delete the HTML?
 No. Let's prove it.

 View the page source.
 Right click (or two fingers click on the mac) on the lesson page in the browser and select view page source.
 You will see the that the HTML is just as it always was, with a header tag and lots of other elements inside.

-The changes that the developer console caused, and the changes the developer console currently displays are changes in the Document Object Model (which we still didn't explain), but not in our HTML.
+The changes that the developer console caused, and the changes the developer console currently displays are changes in the Document Object Model, but not in our HTML.
 Our webpage now looks blank, reflecting the missing header in our DOM, even though our HTML still has content in the header tags.